To the co-namesake of my son, Benjamin Thomas….

 Concurrence from Mr. Rogers

-In the Esquire magazine article behind the recent move, Fred Rogers is reported to have confronted the changing moral line regarding animals.
+In the Esquire magazine article behind the recent movie, Fred Rogers is reported to have confronted the changing moral line regarding animals.
 The script, or the guest, came into this day content with an ownership-related word, and Mr. Rogers moved away from it.

 He writes all his own scripts, but on this day, when he receives a visit from Mrs. McFeely and a springer spaniel, she says that she has to bring the dog “back to his owner,” and Mister Rogers makes a face.
 The cameras stop, and he says, “I don’t like the word owner there.
 It’s not a good word.
 Let’s change it to ‘bring the dog home.'”From the Esquire article.